Mallow family (Malvaceae)

 Cultivation: The Common Mallow occurs in sunny places that are usually mesic to slightly dry.
 Growth is more luxuriant in fertile loamy soil, but it is adaptable to different soil types.
 During a drought, some of the lower leaves on the vine may wither away.
 This plant can survive irregular mowing or occasional attacks from a weed-whacker.

-Faunal Associations: The nectar and pollen of the flowers attract primarily bees, including honeybees, bumblebees, Little Carpenter bees, Cuckoo bees (Nomadine), Mason bees, Green Metallic bees, and other Halictid bees.
-Other visitors of the flowers include miscellaneous flies and White butterflies, especially Pieris rapae (Cabbage White).
+Faunal Associations: The nectar and pollen of the flowers attract primarily bees, including honeybees, bumblebees, little carpenter bees (Ceratina spp.), cuckoo bees (Nomada spp.), mason bees (Osmia spp.), green metallic bees, and other Halictid bees.
+Other visitors of the flowers include miscellaneous flies and butterflies, especially Pieris rapae (Cabbage White).
 The caterpillars of some Lepidoptera feed on mallows, including Anomis erosa (Yellow Scallop Moth), Pyrgus communis (Common Checkered Skipper), and the butterflies Strymon melinus (Gray Hairstreak) and Vanessa cardui (Painted Lady).
 The foliage is non-toxic and probably eaten by rabbits.
 Birds apparently make little use of the seeds.

 Photographic Location: At the edge of a yard along a city sidewalk in Urbana, Illinois.
 The day-blooming flowers in the above photograph are only partially open.